moderndatacompany/dataos.info/docs/resources/lens/bi_integration/superset.md

 - **Curl**: Ensure `curl` is installed on the system.
 For Windows users, `curl.exe` may be required.

-- **Lens API endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.
+- **Lens API endpoint**: The API endpoint provided by Lens to sync semantic model, enabling integration with Superset.

 - **Access credentials**: Access credentials such as username, password, and host are required for Superset.